zxing-cpp/zxing-cpp/wrappers/dotnet/ZXingCpp/README.md

 The benchmarking tool also showed that ZXingCpp has a superior detection rate compared to ZXing.Net while it is sometimes better sometimes worse than the commercial Dynamsoft package, depending on the sample type and the library configuration.
-The latter definitively supports more barcode formats compared to the two ZXing decendents.
+The latter definitively supports more barcode formats compared to the two ZXing descendents.

 ### Ease of use

-The sample program above shows the simplicitly of the API.
+The sample program above shows the simplicity of the API.
 The others are similar but seem a bit more complicated with regards to setting parameters.

 ### Standards support